developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/about/index.md

 * **The all-new [Enterprise App Configurator](../eac) utility simplifies [DOM injection](../dominjectionandroid)** with a point-and-click interface and requires no coding or manual config-file creation.
 DOM injection adds capabilities to a running EB app without changing the source code.
 * **Updated [Licensing Guide](../licensing)** now contains instructions for making license keys persist on a device and links to Zebra's newest License Server Administrator guides for Linux and Windows.
+* **Now automatically releases scanner resources when Android app for EB goes to the background**.
+* Integration with DataWedge for concurrent scanning is improved
+* Barcode configuration now persists after onPause, onResume cycles
+* Now supports sendKey events in Device API

 ### New/Updated APIs